solo-io/supergloo/docs/content/reference/api/settings.md

 <a name="settings.mesh.gloo.solo.io.NetworkingExtensionsServer"></a>

 ### NetworkingExtensionsServer
-Options for connecting to an external gRPC NetworkingExternsions server
+Options for connecting to an external gRPC NetworkingExtensions server

 | Field | Type | Label | Description |